Jessica Hamby: Jason Stackhouse

 In season 4, Jessica begins to show interest in Jason Stackhouse.
 After Jason escapes from Hotshot, Jessica and Hoyt find him.
 Jessica gives Jason her blood to heal him, which causes him to develop romantic and sexual feelings for her.
-She comes to his rescue as he is in the woods with full moon and later on, he saves her as she is about to meet the sun under a witch' curse.
+She comes to his rescue as he is in the woods with a full moon and later on, he saves her as she is about to meet the sun under a witch' curse.
 Jason rejects Jessica after she breaks up with his best friend Hoyt, but later on they give in to their feelings and have sex.
 Afterward, Jason confesses that he feels guilty for betraying Hoyt, briefly souring their relationship.
 After Jason is nearly killed in an explosion and is again saved by drinking Jessica's blood, the two reconcile.
 On Halloween night Jessica comes to Jason's house and seduces him; later she tells Jason that she doesn't want to enter into a boyfriend/girlfriend relationship, at least not yet, which Jason reluctantly agrees to.
 Their relationship ultimately ends as what they describe as a "beautiful friendship," when she is reunited with Hoyt and eventually marries him.